Melanie C: 2015–2018: Television and Version of Me

 Chisholm appeared on the Graham Norton Show in May 2017 to perform a duet with Keith Urban for his song, The Fighter.
 She sang in place of Carrie Underwood, who was the original singer on the duet.
 On 27 May 2017, Chisholm performed in Mexico City as part of the Classics Fest concert series, which also featured performances by Vanilla Ice and Jenny Berggren of Ace of Base, held at the Auditorio Blackberry.
 This marked Chisholm's first time performing as a solo artist in Latin America and her first visit in many years since her days with the Spice Girls.
 Chisholm stated upon her musical return to Mexico, "I haven't been back to Mexico in many years and when I was there it was very brief, so I am excited to return and sing."
-In June, Chisholm also performed for the first time in Brazil, playing live shows in both Rio de Janeiro and Sao Paulo.
+In June, Chisholm also performed for the first time in Brazil, playing live shows in both Rio de Janeiro and São Paulo.
+In August 2017, Chisholm announced the album's fourth and final single, "Room for Love".
+She asked for fans to send in videos of themselves singing along to the track.
+On 20 October 2017, the single was released, with the video not only showing clips of fans, but also featured clips of Emma Bunton, Geri Halliwell, Victoria Beckham, KT Tunstall and Natalie Imbruglia.
+"Room for Love" peaked at number two on the UK Physical Singles Chart.
 In late 2017, Chisholm was co-headliner at Night of the Proms, a 25-concert tour in the Netherlands, Belgium, Germany and Luxembourg.
 In 2018, she turned her hand to disc jockeying by performing a "90s mix" at various events, and embarked on the Melanie C - Asia Tour 2018.

+2019–2021: Spice Girls reunion and Melanie C

-On 5 November 2018, Chisholm along with the Spice Girls announced a reunion tour.
+On 5 November 2018, Chisholm along with the Spice Girls had announced a reunion tour.
 She and ex-bandmates Melanie B, Bunton and Geri Halliwell reunited for the Spice World – 2019 Tour, a 13 date tour of eight cities in the UK and Ireland that was their first for a decade.
 The tour opened at Croke Park, Dublin on 24 May 2019 and concluded at Wembley Stadium in London on 15 June 2019.

-On 6 November 2019, Chisholm released the single "High Heels" which was written with Rae Morris and Benjamin "Fryars" Garrett and features drag act Sink the Pink.
+On 6 November 2019, Chisholm released the single "High Heels" which features drag act Sink the Pink.
 During promotion for the single, Chisholm stated during an interview with The Guardian that she had been working on a new album with artists including Shura and Little Boots.